pebble-tech/cursor-my-hackathon/docs/v1-doc.md

 **Business Rules:**
 - Name must be unique
 - Display order determines sort position in participant dashboard
-- Inactive credit types won't assign codes during check-in
+- Inactive credit types won't assign codes during registration check-in
 - Instructions are shared by all codes of this type

 **Example Credit Types:**